 Butter Chicken is ready to be served.
 Garnish with cilantro.

 - The sauce thickens as it cools, and taste even better the next day.
+If you want a more reddish color sauce, you can reduce tomatoes and add some tomato paste.

 - This sauce freezes well.
 Skip adding the chicken and keep this sauce handy to prepare this or other curries.